We want you to be succesful !

 - Just like your grades, you need to keep up with studying.
 Cramming the day before a big test is a big no-no. Not only will you reduce the amount of sleep you get, but you also are most likely not going to remember all the material if you ONLY study the night before.
 You should study the night before, but the best way to retain information is to three times a week review the content you have learned and go to tutoring if you do not understand a problem.
 That brings me to my next point.

 - Please ask for help.
 Nobody is beyond help.
 Not even that friend of yours whose the Valedictorian and probably going to Harvard.
 We have all been there, and the sooner you ask for help, the more time you have to review content.
-Teachers are paid to help you learn if they to do not do an excellent job of teaching during class, or you need more support let them know.
+Teachers are paid to help you learn and if they to do not do an excellent job of teaching during class, or you need more support let them know.
 Teachers love to know that their students are concerned about their own success and will go out of their way to support you any way they can!
-Don't be discouraged if your teacher is sassy though, and does not want to help.
-Just ask another teacher who teaches the same subject.
+Don't be discouraged if your teacher is sassy though.
+If they do not want to help just ask another teacher who teaches the same subject.

 - Use technical resources!
 I love quizlet for subjects like History or Biology.
 Quizlet is an online platform and app you can download on your phone that will allow you to create and share flashcards.
 It will also allow you to test yourself using the flashcards you create, which I highly recommend.